digital-asset/daml/docs/README.md

 Not all of our docs are in rst files: some get generated.
 They are:

-- the ledger API proto docs
+- the ledger API proto docs,
-- the Daml standard library reference
+- the Daml standard library reference,
-- the Java bindings reference
+- the Java bindings reference,
+- error codes inventory.

 To edit those docs, edit the content inside the code source.